vkirangoud/SparseOps/README.md

 * Ensures **predictable memory access** for vectorization.
 * Helps with **numerical reproducibility**.
 * Required for some formats (like CSR-based SpMV with duplicate handling).

-Would you like me to integrate this into your existing codebase and update the ZIP file?

-sort_csr_rows(&A);  // 🔁 Sort before benchmarking
-          //✅ Benefits
-            // Ensures predictable memory access for vectorization.
-            //Helps with numerical reproducibility.
-            // Required for some formats (like CSR-based SpMV with duplicate handling).